Energy-Electrochem-Nexus/Energy-Electrochem-Nexus.github.io/team/_posts/2002-09-01-yunxiang-lu.md

 His thesis investigated the effects of reference electrode placement on AC impedance measurement error, and developed two-dimensional models for macrohomogeneous porous electrodes.

+He is now a Senior Development Specialist at Praxair.

 [Dr. Adler]: /team/stu-adler
 [University of Washington]: http://www.washington.edu